FNNDSC/website-old/README.md

 Every Thursday, a group of folks working on [the ChRIS project](https://github.com/FNNDSC) meet to share their status for working on the project.
 There are often useful discussions about development and planning and demos during these meetings.

 This is a simple site set up to log the meeting minutes of those meetings for posterity.
-It is driven via the [https://github.com/FNNDSC/status/](https://github.com/FNNDSC/status) repository.
+It is driven via the [FNNDSC status](https://github.com/FNNDSC/status) repository.

 ### 30 Jan 2020

+### Markdown matter

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for